Panoptikum-social/blog.panoptikum.social/pages/community.md

 ## Languages

 The project language of Panoptikum is English.
-But feel free to send questions and comments in one of the following languages to <sonja@panoptikum.io>: English, French and German.
+But feel free to send questions and comments in one of the following languages to <sonja@panoptikum.social>: English, French and German.